-Mark is a competition law and regulation expert and head of Corrs’ competition group.
+Mark is a market-leading competition lawyer and head of Corrs’ competition group.

 Mark’s clients are leading players across a range of industries, but he has particular expertise in relation to digital platforms and tech, oil and gas, retail, network infrastructure and healthcare.

-Defending Google in the ‘location history’ proceedings commenced by the ACCC in the Federal Court, in which the regulator alleges that Google engaged in misleading and deceptive conduct in relation to the collection, retention and use of consumers’ location data on Android phones and tablets.
+Defending Google in proceedings commenced by the ACCC alleging that Google engaged in misleading and deceptive conduct in relation to the collection, retention and use of consumers’ location data on Android phones and tablets.
 The litigation was the first matter to be tried worldwide concerning Google’s use of location data.

-Defending Google in Federal Court proceedings commenced by the ACCC which allege that Google misled Australian consumers to obtain their consent to expand the scope of personal information that Google could collect and combine about consumers’ internet activity, for use by Google, including for targeted advertising.
+Defending Google in Federal Court proceedings commenced by the ACCC alleging that Google misled Australian consumers to obtain their consent to expand the scope of personal information that Google could collect and combine about consumers’ internet activity, for use by Google, including for targeted advertising.
+The Court found comprehensively in Google’s favour.

 Acting for Refinitiv in relation to the Australian regulatory clearances of its US$27 billion acquisition by the London Stock Exchange Group.

-Acting for BP to defend an ACCC prosecution of five petrol retailers and a data intermediary, in relation to the alleged anticompetitive effects of an industry price information sharing scheme.
+Defending BP in an ACCC prosecution of five petrol retailers and a data intermediary, in relation to the alleged anticompetitive effects of an industry price information sharing scheme.
 This litigation was an important test case regarding the application of Australian competition laws to price information sharing arrangements and was settled without penalties or admissions.

-Acted for BP in obtaining unconditional ACCC clearance for its acquisition of Reliance Petroleum, in the disposal of its South Australian retail network and its proposed acquisition of Woolworths’ entire 530 site network, which was described by the ACCC Chairman as the most significant merger review of 2017.
+Acted for BP in obtaining unconditional ACCC clearance for its acquisition of Reliance Petroleum, in the disposal of its South Australian retail network and its proposed acquisition of Woolworths’ entire 530 site network, which was described by the ACCC Chairman as the most significant merger review of the year.